AmityaDive/AmityaDive/README.md

 ## About Me

-I am Amit, a data analyst.
-I'm fascinated by the power of data.
+I am Amit, a data analyst., and I'm fascinated by the power of data.

 Feel free to explore and get in touch if you have any questions or opportunities for collaboration.